dylan-lang/dylan-tool/documentation/source/index.rst

-.. default-role:: samp
 .. highlight:: shell

 ***************************
 The dylan Command-line Tool
 ***************************

-The `dylan` tool provides a number of subcommands to simplify the management of Dylan workspaces and packages, eliminates the need to manually maintain the "registry" (which enables the compiler to locate libraries) by hand, and eliminates the need to use git submodules to track dependencies.
+The `dylan`` tool provides a number of subcommands to simplify the management of Dylan workspaces and packages, eliminates the need to manually maintain the "registry" (which enables the compiler to locate libraries) by hand, and eliminates the need to use git submodules to track dependencies.